Russia to slash AI development support

-Russia will slash its support for the development of AI technologies more than 10-fold after the fallout of the military invasion of Ukraine, Kommersant daily reported comparing the December 2022 government AI development roadmap to that approved in 2019.
+Russia will slash its support for the development of AI technologies more than 10-fold after the fallout of the military invasion of Ukraine, Kommersant daily reported, comparing the December 2022 government AI development roadmap to that approved in 2019.

 bne IntelliNews has already covered the systemic importance of sanctioned foreign components, which are used, among other things, in Russian supercomputers and artificial intelligence (AI) technologies.